ShanonPearce/ASH-Toolset/index.md

 ![hpcf steps](docs/images/hpcf_steps.png)

+1. **Select a headphone database** containing correction filters.
+The ‘ASH Filters’ option is the main database which has a structured Brand/Headphone/Sample hierarchy and the ‘Compilation’ option contains additional filters derived from various measurement datasets and has a Type/Headphone/Dataset hierarchy.
-1. **Select a headphone brand** to filter down on the headphone list.
+2. **Select a headphone brand or type** to filter down on the headphone list.
-2. **Select a specific headphone**.
+3. **Select a specific headphone**.
-3. **Select a specific sample**.
-Note that in the ‘Filter & Dataset export’ tab, all samples will be exported for the selected headphone.
+4. **Select a specific sample or dataset**.
+Note that in the ‘Filter & Dataset export’ tab, all samples/datasets will be exported for the selected headphone.
-4. (‘Filter & Dataset export’ tab only) Select which files to include in the export.
+5. (‘Filter & Dataset export’ tab only) Select which files to include in the export.
    - FIR Filters: Minimum phase FIRs in WAV format for convolution.
 1 channel at specified sample rate and bit depth.
 This is filter type is required for the app to auto-configure 'config.txt' in Equalizer APO.
    - Stereo FIR Filters: Minimum phase FIRs in WAV format for convolution.
 2 channels at specified sample rate and bit depth.
-   - E-APO Configuration files: configuration files that can be loaded into Equalizer APO to perform convolution with the FIR filters.
-This feature is deprecated from V2.0.0 onwards due to inclusion of auto-configure 'config.txt' feature.
    - Graphic EQ Filters (127 bands): Graphic EQ configurations with 127 bands.
 Compatible with Equalizer APO and Wavelet
    - Graphic EQ Filters (31 bands): Graphic EQ configurations with 31 bands.
 Compatible with 31 band graphic equalizers including Equalizer APO
    - HeSuVi Filters: Graphic EQ configurations with 127 bands.
 Compatible with HeSuVi.
 Saved in HeSuVi\eq folder
-5. **Select a sample rate** for the WAV files.
+6. **Select a sample rate** for the WAV files.
 Available options are 44.1kHz, 48kHz, and 96kHz.
 Note: The sample rate of the generated fitlers should match the sample rate of the sound device.
-6. **Select a bit depth** for the WAV files.
+7. **Select a bit depth** for the WAV files.
 Available options are 24 bits per sample and 32 bits per sample.
-7. **Click the 'Apply Selection' button** to apply the selected filter in Equalizer APO or **click the 'Process' button** to export the selected filters to the output directory.
+8. **Click the 'Apply Selection' button** to apply the selected filter in Equalizer APO or **click the 'Process' button** to export the selected filters to the output directory.
 By default this location will be `C:\Program Files\EqualizerAPO\config\ASH-Outputs` but can be changed using the change folder option.

 ---
 ###  Binaural Room Simulation over Headphones